 You can start by calculating your net worth.
 This is pretty simple as you just need to take the value of all your assets (things that you own) and subtract the total value of all your debt.

 Another good place to look is to list all your debt and the instalment amounts, due dates and interest rates charged.
-Figure out how to unwind your debt spiral.
+Figure out how to unwind your spiraling debt.

 3 – Practice managing your money better